emidombek/nomada-photo/docs/README.md

      </details>

-**About Page description of Code and Content (about.html):**
+ **About Page description of Code and Content:**

  - Head: Same content as the Gallery Landing and Destination Pages.

   - Body: Header (different hero image) and Footer are the same as the Gallery Landing and Destination Pages.